leobeeson/til/sde/operations/networks/network_concepts.md

 * It is a `Layer 3` address asigned by an administrator.
 * It is used to uniquely identify a device on an IP network.
 * Every device on the internet has a unique IP address.
+* IPv4 is a "Connectionless Protocol":
+  * There are no sessions formed when traffic is transmitted.
+  * The transmitter simply sends data without notification to the receiver.
+  * No status information is sent back from the receiver to the transmitter.
+  * For a connectione oriented protocol, there is TCP.
+* Packets are treated independently of ther packets.
+  * Hence different packages may take different paths to get to its destination, as routers can make a routing decision based on:
+    * Load balancing
+    * Bandwidth (OSPF)
+    * Hopcount (RIP)
+* IPv4 offers "best effort delivery" of packet.
+  * There is no guarantee of packet delivery.
+  * It could be:
+    * Misdirected
+    * Duplicated
+    * Lost in transmission
+  * No data recovery reatures:
+    * If packet gets corrupted in traffic, the end devices need to handle that.

+### IPv4 Format Overview

 * An IPv4 address consists of 4 octets, i.e. it has 32 bits.
 * The decimal value in each octet is in the range 0 to 255.
 * e.g.: